Mapping AI Tools to Every Phase of Your SDLC

 • Notion AI: Integrates directly into project management workflows, summarizing long requirement threads, generating action items from meeting notes, and maintaining living requirement documents that evolve with the project.

 • Linear AI: Automates project management workflows by generating issue descriptions, suggesting priority levels, and identifying duplicate or conflicting requirements across sprints.
+Linear now exposes an MCP server so coding agents can pull issue context directly into their working memory.

 Product Manager